 So this month my blog has had nearly 1,500 views; I can’t believe I’ve actually just typed that!
-Sure it was a goal for this year to increase my views, but I never thought I would actually hit 1000 in a month.
+Sure it was a goal for this year to increase my views, but I never thought I would actually hit 1.000 in a single month.

 I made the move to self hosted back in January and I can honestly say it was the best thing I’ve done for my blog.
 Before I moved over I was averaging on around 160/200 views a month and no matter how much promotion I did, I couldn’t get that number to rise.